South Carolina joins 24 other states in monumental ruling

 This decision allows South Carolina insurance companies whose policies include a defense duty to maintain a direct malpractice action against counsel retained on an insured’s behalf.
 As the 25th state to allow such an action, the country is now equally divided on the issue.

 Do you practice in a state where this ruling has already passed?
 Refer to the 24 states we have listed for your convenience.
-If you have further questions regarding this decision or need reliable defense counsel for fraudulent claims, contact the experienced attorneys at Parker, LLP Attorneys at Law today.
+If you have further questions regarding this decision or need reliable defense counsel for fraudulent claims, contact the experienced insurance fraud attorneys at Parker, LLP Attorneys at Law today.